kroitor/gjk.c/README.md

 ![The GJK support function in seek of opposite points along another direction](https://cloud.githubusercontent.com/assets/1294454/22178263/d12adcbc-e042-11e6-8a74-7c667c703f0d.jpg "The GJK support function in seek of opposite points along another direction")

+It doesn't matter which direction `D` you choose to seek for opposite points `A` and `B`.
+By taking their difference you get a point `C` somewhere on a contour in Minkowski space.
 And it's easy to verify arithmetically that the intersection of points `A` and `B` along another direction `D` still yields one of many points on the contour of our resulting shape:

 ```
 A(2, -2) - B(-1, 2) = C(2 - (-1), -2 - 2) = C(3, -4)
 ```

-The resulting shape in Minkowski space looks like a weird union of all points of the initial shapes.
-But this is how all intersections really look like in 2D.
-It doesn't matter which direction `D` you choose to seek for opposite points `A` and `B`.
-By taking their difference you get a point `C` somewhere on a contour in Minkowski space.

-So, in general the support function takes a given direction and two shapes, then finds two opposite points and returns their intersection.
+So, in general the support function can work in any given direction.
+You give it a direction and two shapes, and then it finds two opposite points and returns their intersection.
 The intersection of two points always yields a third point.
 In 1D a point is a number.
 Thus, an intersection of two numbers (two points) in 1D gives a third number (another 1D-point).
 In 2D an intersection of two vectors (two points) gives a third vector (another 2D-point).
 So given a direction and two shapes the support function always returns another point regardless of how many dimensions you have.
 It works the same for 1D, 2D, 3D, etc...
 The returned point is a point on the contour of intersection.
 In mathematics the intersection is usually denoted with symbol `∩`.

 ```
 C = support (D, shape1, shape2) // take an arbitrary direction D and return a point of (shape1 ∩ shape2)